Golden Boy (award)

+Gavi won the award in 2022 at 18 years and 77 days, who was also surpassed by Lamine Yamal in 2024, winning the award at the age of 17 years and 137 days.
+The current winner is Désiré Doué from Paris Saint-Germain.

 Selection

 The prize was established by Italian sports newspaper Tuttosport in 2003.
-Newspapers that now participate in voting include Bild (Germany), Blick (Switzerland),A Bola (Portugal), L'Équipe (France), France Football (France), Marca (Spain), Mundo Deportivo (Spain), Ta Nea (Greece), Sport Express (Russia), De Telegraaf (Netherlands), and The Times (United Kingdom).
+Newspapers that now participate in voting include Bild (Germany), Blick (Switzerland), A Bola (Portugal), L'Équipe (France), France Football (France), Marca (Spain), Mundo Deportivo (Spain), Ta Nea (Greece), Sport Express (Russia), De Telegraaf (Netherlands), and The Times (United Kingdom).
 Each juror is allowed to nominate five players; the juror allocates 10 points to their most impressive pick, 7 for second, 5 for third, 3 for fourth, and 1 point for fifth.